robertfeliciano/bertOS/README.md

 I'd always wanted to name my OS "Charlemagne".
 I just think the name the sounds cool.
 Coincidentally my OS professor was French.
 Funny how things work out sometimes.

 ### What is the purpose of Charlemagne?
+Fun.
+I want to apply what I learned and truly challenge myself in a way I don't think I ever have before.